 For water quality and stream flow data, POTESTA researched databases such as the United States Environmental Protection Agency (USEPA) Storage and Retrieval database (STORET), the United States Geological Survey (USGS) National Water Quality Assessment Program and National Water Information System databases as well as the WVDEP 303(d) listing and West Virginia and United States Safe Drinking Water Information Systems (SDWIS).
-The WVDEP 305(b) listing has yet to be completed for the source stream watershed.
-In addition to these databases, POTESTA copied portions of files from the WV BPH and requested that the Salem Water Board send POTESTA copies of all water testing completed for the previous five years.
-POTESTA received the requested documents from the Salem Water Board.
+The WVDEP 305(b) listing has yet to be completed for the intake source watershed.
+In addition to these databases, POTESTA copied portions of files from the WV BPH and requested that Cameron Water send copies of all water testing completed for the previous five years.
+POTESTA did not receive the requested documents from Cameron Water.